MediaComem/docker-brownbag/README.md

 3ac1a6846a805d7821f8b80c230fe318fcb626b956b5b447e756cf1da1e221ae
 ```

-Again, the MongoDB server's data persisted in the Docker volume, and a volume is not deleted when
+Again, the MongoDB server's data persisted in the Docker volume, and **a volume is not deleted when
-containers using it are removed, so your to-do notes are still here!
+containers using it are removed**, so your to-do notes are still here!

 If you inspect the volume, you can see where its data is actually stored: